-Special Educational Needs (SEND) encompass a broad-spectrum of issues including speech, language and communication difficulties, physical disabilities and social, emotional mental health difficulties.
+Special Educational Needs (SEND) encompasses a broad-spectrum of issues including those for speech, language and communication difficulties, physical disabilities, memory and cognitions challenges and social, emotional and mental health difficulties.

-For pupils who require a personalised approach to learning we have introduced a specialist provision known as ‘Small Gardens’.
-These ‘Small Gardens’ work with small groups of children under the direction of the Educational Psychology Service and The Avenue Special School in Reading to promote independence, engagement and success.
+For pupils who require a personalised approach to learning, we have introduced a specialist provision known as ‘Small Gardens’.
+These are small groups of children who learn under the direction of the Educational Psychology Service and The Avenue Special School in Reading, to promote independence, engagement and success.

 Inclusion at Meadow Park